✺ articles.inqk.net

 2. ./info.jdn.

 The file must describe a single data structure, either a struct or table, that maps the key :name to a string value that represents the name of the bundle.
-Note that bundle names are used as the name of subdirectories within the <syspath>/bundle directory where information on installed bundles is kept.
+Note that the name of the bundle is used as the name of the subdirectory within <syspath>/bundle directory.
 For this reason, two bundles cannot be installed with the same name.

 The info file should also list the external dependencies of the bundle (if any).
 This information is stored as an array/tuple that is associated with the key :dependencies at the top-level of the data structure.
-Janet’s bundle/install function will confirm that the dependencies listed are installed before proceeding with installation.
+During the installation process, Janet will confirm that the dependencies listed are installed before proceeding with installation.

 {:name "foo"